*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 MUSEU ETNOLÒGIC DE BARCELONA (ETHNOLOGICAL MUSEUM OF BARCELONA)

-IF you have an appreciation for the local Catalan people and traditions, this is a place to see how they’ve evolved throughout the years.
-Not a huge museum, Perhaps for the outside tourist on the hunt for Gaudí, its not the place.
-But if you want a historical understanding of the evolution of the Catalan human, this is a quaint museum to stop by.
+If you have an appreciation for the local Catalan people and traditions, this is a place to see how they’ve evolved throughout the years – religious festivals, instruments, anything and everything Catalan.
 Over 5,000 artifacts including the capgrossos (big heads) and other artifacts.
 Explanations are a bit scarce, but passing through for free is worth a visit.
 If anything, passing through the Montjuic area is lovely.
-The building is beautiful in 6 hexagon squares.
 Catalan people can recognize pop culture items, as it’s a reflection of culture.
-Religious festivals, instruments, anything and everything Catalan.

 Free admission: Sundays after 4pm and first Sunday of each month.